irisonia/ServicePathMapper/README.md

 ## Features

 - Discover all service-based paths between two servers, honoring policy constraints.
-- Simulate "what-if" scenarios (e.g., server/service outages).
+- Simulate "what-if" scenarios, such as server/service outages.
 - Enforce security policies by requiring or forbidding specific servers/services in paths.
 - Analyze and optimize resource allocation and configuration.
 - Output detailed statistics about both the system and the resulting paths.